Filters

 1974 Eisenhower Dollar BU Uncirculated Clad IKE $1 Coin1974 Eisenhower Dollar BU Uncirculated Clad IKE $1 Coin

-Eisenhower dollars were a series of dollar coins minted by the United States government from 1971 to 1978.
+Eisenhower dollar coins were a series minted by the United States government from 1971 to 1978.
 They were named after President Dwight D. Eisenhower, who served as the 34th President of the United States from 1953 to 1961.
 The coins were issued to commemorate Eisenhower's contributions to the nation.

 Return to Top